Canine Cognitive Dysfunction (CCD)

-- Flaxseed Oil: Flaxseed oil is beneficial for older dogs as it is an excellent source of Omega-3 fatty acids, the "good fats" that have anti-inflammatory properties and can reduce cholesterol and prevent blood clots.
+- Fish Oil: Fish oil (such as salmon oil) is beneficial for older dogs as it is an excellent source of Omega-3 fatty acids, the "good fats" that have anti-inflammatory properties and can reduce cholesterol and prevent blood clots.

 Natural Products to Manage CCD

 This is a natural resveratrol supplement for dogs.
 It contains not only resveratrol, but also kelp and lecithin.
 A good supplement for older dogs.